manulearns/SpingbootConfigMaps/README.md

 ## Create Docker images

 ## Deploy in Kubernetes using ConfigMaps
- * Look in the Kubernetes folders to see the yml files for creating deployment, service & configmap objects in kubernetes
+ * Look in the Kubernetes folders to see the yml files for creating deployment, service & configmap objects in kubernetes ***Test